 Mediation is an informal yet structured process for handling your divorce in which the parties involved voluntarily meet with trained and impartial mediators to resolve their dispute.

 Pacific Coast Mediation co-mediates all divorce, pre-marital, separation, marital and post- divorce mediation.
 That means you will receive a female and male mediator to support you in this process.
-We have found the team approach allows for more efficient use of time in session, allows for balance at the table, and having a male and female mediator eliminates the potential bias or perceived bias of one gender and provides for more professionals working together to benefit the clients.
+Having both a male and female mediator eliminates the potential bias or perceived bias of one gender during mediation.
+We have found the team approach allows for more efficient use of time in session, allows for balance at the table, and provides more professionals’ expertise working together to benefit the clients.
 All our attorney mediators are licensed attorneys in California.
-We have also secured a preferential rate for a Certified Financial Planner (CFP) and Marriage and Family Therapist (MFT) if parties want/need the additional support of these experts.
+We have also secured a preferential rate for a Certified Divorce Financial Analyst (CDFA) and Marriage and Family Therapist (MFT) if parties want/need the additional support of these experts.

 The mediators do not decide the outcome, but help the parties reach their own agreement on issues of parenting plan, child support, spousal support, and the division of all property/assets/debts.

 All financial and personal discussions relating to you and your children will be kept private unlike in court where all information becomes public record.

 An agreement is reached when both parties are satisfied with all of the terms.
 You chose to create your family and you should be the decision makers on how you will be restructuring the family; you know your unique needs and relationship better than we do so we will support you, facilitate the conversations on the issues that need to be decided, give you legal information (not legal advice) if needed, draft all the legal documents, file everything and guide the process for you both but we are not the decision makers, you are.